rivtools/Criv/README.txt

 Download CRIV_app as zip archive in your computer

-You need to install two programm in the ./bin directory of the CRIV_app directory:
+You need to install two programm in the ./bin directory of the CRIV_app directory depending on your OS:

 SUTRA : http://water.usgs.gov/nrp/gwsoftware/sutra.html